 A digital soil map was attained from the Lingui County Land and Resources Bureau.
 The original map is a vector diagram with a scale 1:400,000.
 The dominant soil type for each sub-watershed cell was determined through overlaid soil map onto the map of the delineated watershed using Agricultural Geographic Information System (ArcGIS).
 Paddy soil is the major soil type in the watershed (SI, Figure S2(b)), and it consists of four soil layers with a top layer depth of 20 cm and a total soil depth of 100 cm.
 The data come from the second national soil census (NE.Ref), and the soil hydrological parameters are calculated using the SPAW software.
-Detailed properties of soil in the Qifeng River watershed was listed in Table S1.
+Detailed properties of soil in the Qifeng River watershed are listed in Table S1.

 Land use data